oddqueue/self-judge/README.md

 ```

-## Self-Training by On-Policy Self-Judgment
+## Self-Training by On-Policy Judgment

 We provide `SelfJudgeCollator` and `SelfJudgeTrainer` which can be used as: